Rajendran2201/100-days-of-Coding-Challenge/README.md

 # 100 Days of Coding Challenge - Rajendran

 Welcome to my 100 Days of Coding Challenge repository!
 Here, I'll be documenting my coding journey over the next 100 days as I work on various coding projects and exercises to improve my skills.
 The goal of this challenge is to stay consistent in my coding practice and make meaningful progress.
+Most of time, I'll be coding in Java for problem solving.

 ## Challenge Rules
 - **Code Every Day:** I commit to learning and writing code every day for the next 100 days.